A person is disqualified from jury service if they:

 The rules for being a trustee of a charity that is registered with the Australian Charities and Not-for-profits Commission (ACNC) are the same as for being on the board of a company.
-If a charity wants to appoint a person to their board who would not normally be allowed to serve because of their criminal record, it can The review of the decision of a lower court by a higher court.
-If an appeal is successful, the higher court can change the lower court’s decision. to the ACNC.
+If a charity wants to appoint a person to their board who would not normally be allowed to serve because of their criminal record, it can appeal to the ACNC.

 The Associations Incorporation Reform Act 2012 (Vic) does not disqualify a person with a criminal record from acting as an office holder or committee member of an incorporated association.
 However, individual organisations may apply such restrictions in their rules of association or constitutions.

 A criminal record may affect a person’s ability to organise fundraising.
 Fundraisers must be registered and comply with the Fundraising Act 1998 (Vic) (‘Fundraising Act’).
 A person cannot be registered as a fundraiser if they have been found guilty of a disqualifying offence in the 10 years before applying for registration.
-Disqualifying offences include An intentionally dishonest act, or lack of action, done to deceive someone and bring some advantage over those who have been deceived., dishonesty, violence, and drug-trafficking offences punishable by at least three months in jail, or offences under the Fundraising Act.
+Disqualifying offences include fraud, dishonesty, violence, and drug-trafficking offences punishable by at least three months in jail, or offences under the Fundraising Act.
 A person’s criminal record may affect their ability to participate in the management of charities that fundraise.
 However, some organisations are exempt from the requirement to register as a fundraiser (e.g. educational institutions, religious bodies, health agencies and trade unions).

 Victims of crime payments

-The Victims of Crime Assistance A body set up to hear and decide disputes, usually with less formality and less strict rules of evidence than in a court proceeding. may limit an (1) A standard set of working conditions, including pay rates, for a particular industry.
-(2) A court decision that a party receive compensation, such as an award of damages to compensate them for physical injuries. of financial assistance to a person having regard to their criminal history (s 54 Victims of Crime Assistance Act 1996 (Vic)).
+The Victims of Crime Assistance Tribunal may limit an award of financial assistance to a person having regard to their criminal history (s 54 Victims of Crime Assistance Act 1996 (Vic)).

-There is no Statutory rules made by parliament or by bodies the parliament delegates power to, for example a local council or a registration authority.
-See delegated legislation; statute. that prohibits people with a criminal record from obtaining insurance, or that restricts insurers from offering it.
+There is no legislation that prohibits people with a criminal record from obtaining insurance, or that restricts insurers from offering it.
 Insurers are entitled to ask about your criminal history when you apply for insurance and you must answer any questions honestly.

 The impact of a person’s criminal record depends on the type of insurance sought and the insurer’s underwriting guidelines.
-However, an insurance An agreement that the law will enforce. is unenforceable if the insured did not disclose their criminal history when asked by the insurer.
+However, an insurance contract is unenforceable if the insured did not disclose their criminal history when asked by the insurer.